Yugoslav corn scandal

 The Yugoslav corn scandal (σκάνδαλο του γιουγκοσλαβικού καλαμποκιού), also known as Greek maize, was a political corruption scandal in Greece between 1986 and 1990.
-A total of 20,000 tons of corn was imported from Yugoslavia in 1986 and falsely labeled as Greek through forged documents.
+A total of 20,000 tons of corn were imported from Yugoslavia in 1986 and falsely labeled as Greek through forged documents.
 The corn was then exported to other European Economic Community (EEC) countries, allowing the fraudulent claim of $1.5 million in EEC subsidies intended for domestic Greek corn.
 The state-owned company International Trade Company (ITCO), a government-controlled entity responsible for managing agricultural trade, played a key role in facilitating the fraudulent shipments.

 After the EEC initiated an investigation, Greek government officials were involved in efforts to cover up the scheme.
 In 1989, Greece was fined over $3.8 million by the European Court of Justice.
+The affair attracted attention in the press and also fueled broader political controversies surrounding the PASOK government.
 Investigations by the Greek Parliament followed, leading to a trial in Greece in 1990, where six individuals, including a deputy minister, were convicted for their involvement.
+The case later gained a legal precedent in EEC law by reinforcing the principle that member states must impose sanctions that are effective, proportionate, and dissuasive to protect the interests of EEC.

-Crime and cover up
+Crime and cover-up

-On 8 May 1986, a ship called Alfonsina (Αλφονσίνα) reached the port of Thessaloniki carrying 9,000 tons of corn from Koper in Yugoslavia.
-However, the documentation stated that the origin of the corn cargo was from Kavala.
+On 8 May 1986, a ship called Alfonsina (Αλφονσίνα) reached the port of Thessaloniki carrying 9,000 tons of corn from Koper, Yugoslavia.
+However, the documentation stated that the corn cargo originated in Kavala.
 The company responsible was International Trade Company (ITCO), a state company founded under the PASOK-led government for price control purposes.
 Its president was Soulis Apostolopoulos.
 The corn was sold initially to Granomar (a company located in Switzerland) and then to Genk, a Belgian company.
 There were the following benefits from this scheme: the Greek state would avoid paying compensatory (import) levies to the EEC, the state would get the benefit of elevated corn prices at $245 a ton instead of $101 a ton for Yugoslav corn, and, by reporting artificially inflated agricultural productivity, the state would gain access to additional EEC subsidies.

 News of the corn sale and, allegedly, complaints reached the EEC in Brussels within days.
 Subsequently, on 17 August 1986, a European committee arrived in Greece to investigate the state's documentation regarding the transactions.
-Greek officials, under Deputy Minister of Finance Nikos Athanasopoulos, assured the committee that the corn was of Greek origin, and forged documents to cover it up.
-Athanasopoulos also tried to create ways to delay and confuse the inspectors.
-At some point, Athanasopoulos complained to Emile Mennens, a Belgian member of the investigation committee: "When we the Greeks were building Parthenons, you the barbarians were eating acorns."
+Greek officials, under Deputy Minister of Finance Nikos Athanasopoulos, assured the committee that the corn was of Greek origin and forged documents to cover it up.
+Athanasopoulos also tried to delay and confuse the inspectors.
+At some point, Athanasopoulos complained to Emile Mennens, a Belgian member of the investigation committee: "When we Greeks were building Parthenons, you barbarians were eating acorns."